AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Known limitations**

-* An issue with the ACS Connector prevents you from loading a recipient list when using a read list workflow activity using computed list names.
+* An issue with the ACS Connector prevents you from loading a recipient list when using a **Read list** workflow activity using computed list names.
 (NEO-37175)
-* After upgrading to 21.1.3, an issue occurs when using the email delivery workflow activity with external delivery mode, which could lead to deliveries failing.
+* After upgrading to 21.1.3, an issue occurs when using the **Email delivery** workflow activity with external delivery mode, which could lead to deliveries failing.
 (NEO-37435)

 **Security enhancements**